lucasjoliveau/doc/en/developer/howtos/website_themes/theming.md

 ## Theme module

-Odoo comes with a default theme that provides minimal structure and layout.
+Konvergo ERP comes with a default theme that provides minimal structure and layout.
 When you create a new theme, you are extending the default theme.

-Remember to add the directory containing your module to the `addons-path` command-line argument when running Odoo in your development environment.
+Remember to add the directory containing your module to the `addons-path` command-line argument when running Konvergo ERP in your development environment.

 ### Technical naming